 OzHarvest was the first organisation in Australia to rescue perishable excess food.
-We now work with over 3,500 food donor businesses to collect quality surplus food and deliver it directly and free of charge, to over 1,300 local charities.
+We now work with over 3,500 food donor businesses to facilitate the rescue of quality surplus food free of charge, for over 1,300 local charities.

-The demand for food relief continues to rise, with over four million people in Australia struggling with food insecurity.
+The demand for food relief continues to rise, with over five million people in Australia struggling with food insecurity.
 We are working hard to ensure a regular supply of nutritious food to many agencies, but many say they could take double to meet demand.

 Stopping good food going to waste and getting it to people in need helps in many ways: